stable-pretraining#

 • Return a dictionary with a "loss" key for training

-• All model components are passed as kwargs to spt.Module:
+• All model components are passed as kwargs to spt.Module

-3. callbacks: Monitor and evaluate your models in real-time during training.
+Monitor and evaluate your models in real-time during training.
 Callbacks are key ingredients of stable-pretraining, providing rich insights without interrupting your training flow:

 # Monitor SSL representations with a linear probe